Where do I find school policies and procedures?

 Emergency Closing of School

-It is the policy of Augusta Christian Schools to follow the Columbia County School District's decision for school closures, due to inclement weather conditions.
+It is the policy of Augusta Christian Schools to follow the Columbia County School District's decision for school closures when possible and feasible, due to inclement weather conditions.
 Radio and television stations will announce such closings frequently.
 We also utilize email, phone call alerts, text alerts and social media.
 In case of inclement weather, avoid calling the school office except for crucial situations.
 When school closes early because of inclement weather, students should be picked up as soon as possible.

 Private Music Lessons

-ACS offers private piano and guitar lessons through Mr. Neal Little.
-Mr. Little will sign up students at Orientation in the Fall.
-Sometimes students may be added later if Mr. Little has an opening.
-His email is firstname.lastname@example.org.
+ACS offers private piano and flute lessons through Mrs. Kay Cooke and private guitar lessons through Mr. Caleb Wilkerson.
+They will both sign up students at Orientation in the Fall.